Wrong Account Money Transfer? Here’s How to Retrieve It

 Avoiding these mistakes is always the best approach.
 Here are some ways to prevent wrong transfers:

-You should always verify the account number, account holder’s name and IFSC code before sending money.
-A small typo can lead to a money transfer to wrong account number.
+• Always double-check details: You should always verify the account number, account holder’s name and IFSC code before sending money.
+A small typo can lead to a money transfer to the wrong account number.

-For frequent transactions, save the beneficiary details in your banking app.
-This reduces the chances of making an error when transferring money.
+• Use saved beneficiaries: For frequent transactions, save the beneficiary details in your banking app.
+This will reduce the chances of making an error when transferring money.

-Apply the transaction alerts and notifications option to monitor payment in real time.
+• Enable notifications: Enable the transaction alerts and notifications option to monitor payments in real time.
 If you see an error, you can immediately fix it.

-Transferring the money to another’s account by mistake is rather unpleasant.
-You can get your cash back by taking the correct measures and acting fast.
+Transferring money to another account by mistake is unpleasant.
+But you can get your cash back by taking the correct measures and acting fast.
 It is advisable to cross-check your details to prevent mistakes and keep a record of your transactions.

 FAQs